Franklin, West Virginia: History

 Pendleton County was divided from parts of Augusta, Hardy, and Rockingham Counties (Virginia) by an act of the Virginia General Assembly in 1787.
 The earliest court sessions in the new county were held at the home of Captain Zeruiah Stratton near the present-day village of Ruddle until Francis Evick offered a part of his land to become a county seat around 1789.
 Additional lots were divided off of Evick's land to form the new town.
 On December 19, 1794, the Virginia General Assembly chartered the town of Franklin and recognized it as the seat of Pendleton County.
 Franklin grew steadily over the first half of the 19th century, becoming a local center of commerce and industry.
 In 1834, there were two stores, two tanneries, three saddlers, two carpenters, two shoemakers, two blacksmiths, one gunsmith, one tailor, one hat-maker, and one cabinet-maker listed among the town's residents.

 At the outbreak of the American Civil War in 1861, Pendleton County voted to uphold Virginia's Ordinance of Secession, despite strong Union sympathies from many of its residents.
 Localized fighting occurred between northern and southern regiments throughout the war, but the only major battle to impact the Franklin area occurred in May 1862.
 Following the First Battle of Kernstown, Confederate Major General Thomas J. "Stonewall" Jackson initiated his Valley Campaign to draw attention of the Union Army away from its Peninsula Campaign nearing the Confederate capitol at Richmond.
 On May 8, 1862, Jackson clashed with Union regiments from West Virginia and Ohio under the command of Brigadier General Robert H. Milroy at the Battle of McDowell (some 30 miles from Franklin).
 After a day of fighting, the Union forces withdrew from the battle and began retreating towards Franklin, pursued by Jackson for nearly a week.
 The armies clashed briefly at McCoy's Mill (three miles south of Franklin, now a National Historic Site), but Jackson withdrew and returned to the Shenandoah Valley to continue his campaign.

 Franklin did not grow significantly in the years following the American Civil War until the early twentieth century.
 In 1917, the town's boundaries were expanded, the streets were macadamized, and public water and electricity were brought into the town.
 However, tragedy struck on April 17, 1924, when a massive fire destroyed the entire business district and caused $500,000.00 (~$6.5 million adjusted for present inflation) in damages.
 Most of the town's center, its commercial district, and the Pendleton County Courthouse were constructed following the 1924 fire.
 Another disaster struck the town in 1985.
 The South Branch of the Potomac River in Franklin crested at 22.6 feet during the 1985 Election day floods.
 Flood stage at the time in the shallow riverbed was only 7 feet.

+Route 108 which previously served Franklin was discontinued on June 3, 2024.
+The current 108 runs between Short Gap, WV and Keyser, WV.